DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2022-04-25-shortisting-an-application.md

 ---
 title: Shortlisting an application
-description: We added a way to shortlist a new application which can be used to distinguish new applications from those that have been sifted.
+description: We added a way to shortlist a new application, which can be used to distinguish new applications from those that have been sifted.
 date: 2022-04-25
 tags:
   - MN030